 While many people mistakenly believe that only older people need an estate plan or that only wealthy people need an estate plan, this could not be further from the truth.
 The reality is, young people may have small children who need care and having an estate plan is essential for parents so they can ensure that a child is always provided for both emotionally and financially.
 Young people may also have other issues to address regarding end of life issues and protecting family and loved ones after death.

 Older people also need an estate plan, especially as they may have amassed substantial assets which they need to protect.
 If you are a senior, you should be speaking with an attorney not only to discuss how to plan for what will happen after your death but also to make sure you have taken steps to prepare in case you need to go into a nursing home and to protect yourself in case of incapacity in your old age.

 The bottom line is, everyone should have an estate plan, but the planning process may differ depending upon your age, current family situation, and current asset level.
 Since there are different components of an estate plan and different legal tools which can be used, the best option for people of all ages is to speak with an experienced legal professional for personalized advice.

 How Can a Vermont Estate Planning Lawyer Help Me?

-Unsworth LaPlante, PLC provides assistance with estate planning to clients throughout Vermont, including in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury and Newport.
+Unsworth LaPlante, PLLC provides assistance with estate planning to clients throughout Vermont, including in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury and Newport.
 Give us a call today at 802-879-7133 or contact us online to find out more.